-If an HCV household's current gross income is over 120% of AMI at the first recertification following study enrollment or at a subsequent triennial eligibility check, this designates the household as zero-HAP.
+If an HCV household has zero HAP at the first recertification following study enrollment, normal zero-HAP procedures would apply.
+For subsequent triennial eligibility checks, if an HCV household's current gross income is over 120% of AMI, the household will be designated as zero-HAP.
 The household gets a 180 day zero HAP grace period.
-At the end of that grace period, the household exits the voucher program However, if the zero-HAP rent (or a loss of income) causes a rent burden above 40% of current gross income, the household can request and receive a hardship.
+At the end of that grace period, the household exits the voucher program.
+However, if the zero-HAP rent (or a loss of income) causes a rent burden above 40% of current gross income, the household can request and receive a hardship.
 A hardship would halt the HCV termination process.